zaikio/serialize_attributes/README.md

 $ bundle add serialized_atributes
 ```

-Next, include `SerializedAttributes` in your model class (or `ApplicationRecord` if you want to make
+Next, include `SerializeAttributes` in your model class (or `ApplicationRecord` if you want to make
 it available everywhere).
 Your model should have a JSON (or JSONB) attribute, for example
 this one is called `settings`: